velescore/veles-wiki/articles/en/dVPN-Configuration-Files.md

     If you see message **Your connection is not private**, click on **Advanced** button and on the **Proceed to X.Y.Z.W (unsafe)**.
 Now your download should begin.

-    If you want you can double chack that the certificate is issued by the **Veles Core dVPN CA**.
+    If you want you can double check that the certificate is issued by the **Veles Core dVPN CA**.